Buitragox/kusafiles/README.md

 - Install nwg-look
 - Open GTK Settings
-- Go to "Mouse Cursor" and select you icon theme
+- Go to "Mouse Cursor" and select your icon theme
 - Click "Apply"
 - Restart

 ### Bluetooth dualboot
+Yes, I use Windows (man I sure love anticheats).

 If you have a Windows/Linux dualboot and you want to use Bluetooth devices on both you will experience issues.
 You will have to repair devices every time you switch OS.

+You could also experience weird issues where your network card stops working in Windows (**VERY** annoying, thanks Microsoft :D).
+I **highly** recommend disabling "fast startup" in windows to fix this.
+You can look up online how to disable it, but these are the general steps:
+- Go to Control Panel > Power Options > Choose what the power buttons do.
+- Click "Change settings that are currently unavailable."
+- Uncheck "Turn on fast startup (recommended)."
+- Save changes.

-To fix this, you need to sync the pairing keys.
+To avoid repairing, you need to sync the pairing keys (This guide is **not** for BT 5.1 devices.
+Check the resources below for more information).

 1. Log into Linux (unpair your devices if they were already paired) and pair your devices.
 2. Restart and log into Windows (unpair your devices if they were already paired) and pair your devices.
     - If you are having trouble removing a BT device, go into Device Manager -> Show -> Hidden devices